roboflow/inference/docs/quickstart/explore_models.md

 In the first example, we showed how to run a rock paper scissors model.
 This model was hosted on Universe.
 Let's find another model to try.

-!!! info
+!!!
+Info

     If you haven't already, follow our Run Your First Model guide to install and set up Inference.

 Go to the [Roboflow Universe](https://universe.roboflow.com) homepage and use the search bar to find a model.